Compact Web Language (COWEL)

 8.8.1. \ul — Unordered lists

 The \ul directive corresponds to the <ul> element, and produces an unordered list.
-Within that list, you can use the pseudo-directive \item to produce list items.

 8.8.2. \ol — Ordered lists

 The \ol directive corresponds to the <ol> element, and produces an ordered list.
-Within that list, you can use the pseudo-directive \item to produce list items.

-8.8.3. \dl — Definition lists
+8.8.5. \dl — Definition lists

 The \dl directive corresponds to the <dl> element, and produces a definition list.
 Within that list, you can use